 To copy discussion board forums to another course, use the copy course utility.
 To learn more, see Copying Courses.

-Copy the entire forum
+Example: Copy the entire forum

 If two distinct topics emerge during a discussion, you can create separate forums for these topics.
 Copy the forum and delete the off-topic posts from each forum.